n0way02/snd-fate-farming/README.md

 ## Version History

 ### v3.1.0 - Multi-Zone Update
-- Added Multi-Zone Farming option for Dawntrail zones
+- Added Multi-Zone Farming option for ALL expansions (ARR, HW, SB, ShB, EW, DT)
+- Automatic expansion detection and zone cycling within the same expansion
 - Multi-zone triggers immediately when "No eligible fates found"
 - Priority system ensures multi-zone doesn't interfere with retainers/repair/exchanges
-- Fixed bugs where script would stop in DT zones with no available FATEs
+- Fixed bugs where script would stop when no available FATEs in expansion zones

 ### Previous Versions
 See changelog in script for complete version history.